mansurianas/kubernetes/architecture/architecture.md

 #### a.
 API Server
 - The main entry point for all requests to the Kubernetes cluster.
 - When you want to interact with your cluster, your request goes through the API server.
+- Acts as a gatekeeper, validating requests and storing them in etcd.

 - **Functions**:
   - **Authentication**: Verifies who you are (like a security guard checking IDs).
   - **Authorization**: Checks what actions you are allowed to perform (using Role-Based Access Control).